history | reviews | players | samples | ordering |

-The Analog Man Chorus now has true bypass (since 2000), depth knob, and cool silk-screened, darker blue hammertone powder-coated cases for durability.
-Also using the highest quality circuit boards, double-sided to isolate the signal from any noise, and professionally soldered for perfect, reliable circuitry.
-These also have more shielding, less jumpers, and no volume drop when the pedal is switched ON.
+The Analog Man Chorus pedals are 100% analog, using NOS high voltage MN3007 Panasonic bucket brigade chips for the ultimate in tone.
+They all have true bypass (since 2000), depth knob, and cool silk-screened, darker blue hammertone powder-coated cases for durability.
+Also using the best quality circuit boards, double-sided to isolate the signal from any noise, and professionally soldered for perfect, reliable circuitry.
+These new boards also have more shielding, less jumpers, and no volume drop when the pedal is switched ON.
 Still has the same awesome sounding circuit!
+While there are new Chorus pedals popping up lately, most are digital (check out the sound clips with distortion-YUK!) and NONE have the legendary reputation, reliability, and tone earned over 30 years of refinement of this circuit.
+Also no other company makes so many different models and options- one of ours should be perfect for you.

 In January 2005 we came out with three new pedals, two were chorus pedals.
-The BI-CHORUS is one we have custom made until now, in random cases.
-Now we have had a batch of aluminum Hammond style die-cast boxes professionally powdercoated and silkscreened for the first production version.
+The BI-CHORUS was previously only a custom order, in random cases.
+Now we have aluminum Hammond style die-cast boxes professionally powdercoated and silkscreened for the production version.
 Though the Standard Chorus has been selling better than ever, we thought it was time to add some cool features without changing the awesome tone of the pedal that we have spent years refining.
 And I had been enjoying my custom BI-CHORUS on my pedalboard for some time!

 Here is a 3MB avi VIDEO of the BI-CHORUS demonstrating two settings and how the switches work.
 It is using a $90 Roland Cube amp with my demo Hagstrom guitar and the camera's mic so don't pay much attention to the sound.